rsdbhamre/Lalaland/README.md

 ---

 ## Introduction
-**Lalaland** is a gameplay and graphical overhaul for Skyrim SE (1.6.1170), using [Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/86492).
+**Lalaland** is a gameplay and graphical overhaul for Skyrim SE using the version 1.6.1170 in it's stock game, runnning [Community Shaders](https://www.nexusmods.com/skyrimspecialedition/mods/86492).
 Core gameplay is built around the awesome [3BFTweaks](https://www.nexusmods.com/skyrimspecialedition/mods/44044).

 I have several Dead is Dead playthroughs with this list on my [Youtube Channel](https://www.youtube.com/@rsdbhamre_Lala)